 There’s another tool called a lock picking rake, and instead of attempting to set each pin individually, you can “rake” back and forth over them more or less randomly.
 This often works faster, but not all locks will be tripped by raking.

 Personally, I’m not a fan because I think of lock picking as a puzzle, and if I’m going to spend a cold winter afternoon by the fire lock picking, I want to consciously know what I did to make that lock pop open.
 That’s where the puzzle aspect comes from for me, and I want to feel that last pin go and know that I solved it with that click before it opens.

 Practically speaking though, raking is quick and effective in the field and if I had to get in somewhere fast, you better believe a rake pick is the first one I’d try.
 They come in many different styles, and each one will have a different success rate on any particular lock.

 If you’re assembling a lock picking kit, choose a tension wrench, one or two types of feeler picks and a few different rake styles.
-This basic kit has everything you could possibly need for about 30 bucks.
+This comprehensive kit has everything you could possibly need for about 30 bucks.
 The slim profile handles are what I prefer (as seen in the picture above) because I can slip them into my wallet, a book or just about anywhere to ensure I’ve got them on hand in a pinch.

 Advanced Lock Picking Tools